Medical Malpractice: Subconjunctival Hemorrhage Injuries

-A lot of pressure is applied to a newborn’s head and face during delivery and this pressure is amplified if prolonged labor requires the use of forceps or a vacuum to assist the delivery.
-This pressure can cause a number of injuries to the head, face and skull— most of which involve ruptured blood vessels and swelling.
+When the pressure is amplified during prolonged labor, the doctor may recommend using forceps or a vacuum to assist the delivery.
+However, excessive force can cause serious injury to the head, face, and skull— most of which involve ruptured small blood vessels and swelling.

 - Forceps delivery

 - Vacuum extraction